 Engaged employees are employees willing to invest extra time and effort into promoting their business and the company.
 Thus, those employees have invested more of themselves and have ‘more skin in the game’ resulting in a higher sense of loyalty in regards to their company.
 When employees are engaged and creating and fostering relationships, they’re solidifying their role as part of the company.
 When employees feel more pride in their work and happiness with their company, they tend to stick around longer than those who are disgruntled and disconnected.

-Thus, employee engagement should be a critical component to your employee retention plan, as it can play a huge role in keeping employees involved and engaged with the company itself.
+Thus, employee engagement strategies and tracking should be critical to your employee retention plan, as it can play a huge role in keeping employees involved and engaged with the company itself.
 The people in your company are what drive success, and the company should be designed to support those people.
 There are three key drivers to employee engagement that all have to do with these interpersonal relationships:

 With 75% of employees ‘leaving their bosses’ (rather than the company), fostering engagement is actually an exercise in fostering relationships within the company and, thus, fostering employee retention.
 To capitalize on point #3, one can further delve into the intricacies that drive employee engagement, as we’ve already discussed the connection of engagement to loyalty and company pride.